-Test your Windows app for Windows 10 S
+Test your Windows app for Windows 10 in S mode

-You can test your Windows app to ensure that it will operate correctly on devices that run Windows 10 S. In fact, if you plan to publish your app to the Microsoft Store, you must do this because it is a store requirement.
+You can test your Windows app to ensure that it will operate correctly on devices that run Windows 10 in S mode.
+In fact, if you plan to publish your app to the Microsoft Store, you must do this because it is a store requirement.
 To test your app, you can apply a Device Guard Code Integrity policy on a device that is running Windows 10 Pro.

 The device on which you apply the Device Guard Code Integrity policy must be running Windows 10 Creators Edition (10.0; Build 15063) or later.